Zerium-99/Lithium/README.md

 | Android (Termux)        | ⚠️ Partial | May require manual setup |
 | Windows                 | ❌ No     | Not supported due to dependency limitations |
 | macOS                   | ❌ No     | Not officially tested |

-## 📝 Prerequisites
-- Beef-XSS [Browser Exploitation Framework]
-- NGROK [For tunneling]
-- NGROK Authtoken
-- git [To clone this repository]
-- chmod [To make the bash script executable]
-- Root
-- Any Linux-based operating system

 ## 🎯 Use Case